anthonycaccese/techdweeb-es-de/readme.md

 - Font size options
 - Game box or logo thumbnail style
 - Aspect ratio correction for ultrawide displays
-- That's all you get.
-More than you deserve, to be honest.
+- "That's all you get.
+More than you deserve, to be honest." - [TechDweeb](https://youtube.com/techdweeb)

 ## **Configuration Options**